crossplane/crossplane/docs/concepts/composition.md

 The first step towards using Composite Resources is configuring Crossplane so that it knows what XRs you'd like to exist, and what to do when someone creates one of those XRs.
-This is done using a `CompositeResourceDefinition` resource and one or more `Composition` resources.
+This is done using a `CompositeResourceDefinition` (XRD) resource and one or more `Composition` resources.

 Once you've configured Crossplane with the details of your new XR you can either create one directly, or use a _claim_.
 Typically only the folks responsible for